RocketChat/Rocket.Chat/README.md

 ### Mobile Usage

+> NB: At this time, Blockstack auth is not functional within a Cordova app.
+> Disregard the following, until this message is remvoed.
+>
+> Login still works fine from a mobile device browser.

 At present, you can only use the Rocket.Chat Cordova apps to login on mobile, though a branded fork of the native apps is on the roadmap.

 Download either app below and use `blockparty.chat` as your server.